 R. Sekhar Chivukula serves as the Associate Provost for Undergraduate Education and Dean of Undergraduate Studies at Michigan State University.
 In this role, he is responsible for overseeing University-level undergraduate initiatives that support and enhance the undergraduate experience, providing direction to a number of University-wide programs that serve undergraduate students, and coordinating the development and implementation of academic policies and procedures related to undergraduate education.

-Judith Stoddart will be serving as interim Associate Provost for Graduate Education and Dean of the Graduate School at Michigan State for 2015-16.
+Judith Stoddart is serving as interim Associate Provost for Graduate Education and Dean of the Graduate School at Michigan State.
 She has been an Associate Dean in the Graduate School since 2011, Assistant Dean (2007-2010), and director of the University Fellowship Programs since 2002.
 Dr. Stoddart was a Rhodes Scholar at Oxford, where she received an M.Phil and D.Phil in English.
 She has published on 19th-century theories of nationalism, aesthetic theory, and visual culture.
 Dr. Stoddart was the associate chair and graduate program director in the MSU English Department for 4 years.
 Her graduate and undergraduate teaching have been recognized by departmental and university awards.

 Chris has worked as a consultant, chief operating officer, and emergency program manager for various agencies including Catholic Relief Services, World Connect, Safer Institute, World Vision and The Rhode Island Department of Health.
 He has extensive experience in numerous African and Latin American countries and has skills in four different languages.
 As a leader in the areas of policy development, travel risk assessment, emergency preparedness/response and crisis management, training and outreach, public engagement and representation, Chris is especially well suited to provide guidance, mitigate risk, and manage crises to keep MSU travelers safe while abroad.